 'You've Got a Lot of Nerve' (sketch, 1978)

-Free of the constraints of a set curriculum, I started work on a first series of paintings and drawings, just feeling my way.
-I spent a lot of time reading about art history and sourced interviews with artists of all types whom I admired, and sought out work that seemed to transcend the ordinary.
+On my own I started work on a first series of paintings and drawings and spending a lot of time reading art history and interviews with artists whom I admired.
 I was really inspired by artists like Paul Klee, Lawren Harris, Adolf Wolffli, and Alfred Pellan, and many others; masterful visionary artists of all types that seemed to have an extraordinary freedom of imagination, who left nothing unresolved or half completed.

-Over the next year or two, I found that the things I had been exposed to while growing up and the innate attraction to colour and shape started coalescing into a direction and a language that was mine.
-I also gained a lot of inspiration from music.
-I found I could, in fact, ‘see’ music, a phenomenon known as ‘synesthesia’.
-All in all, this was a time when the various bits and pieces of myself that had been somewhat scattered recombined in a new way that also felt more than familiar.
+Over the next year or two, I found a direction and a language that was mine.
+Overall I'd say this was a time of self discovery, when the various bits and pieces of myself that had been somewhat scattered recombined in a way that felt both familiar and brand new.

 Matthew Giffin, 'Inner Peek #2', 31" x 34" coloured pencil, graphite on paper (1981)

-Anyway, this became a foundational experience for me, and in terms of art, it allowed me to see very clearly the direction I had been, until then, unconsciously searching for.
+This became a foundational experience for me, and it allowed me to see very clearly the direction I had been, until then, unconsciously searching for.
+It was a lot to process but it was clear to me that the only way to process it would be, for better or worse, through creative activity.

 Next up in 'Conversations with Matthew': New York City.